HarryNguyen1998/QRasterizer/README.md

   `find_package`.
 When CMake build the project, the Assets folder and necessary .dll files will be copied to the build folder.
 - Pixel format is RGBA32
-- Math is done in right-hand convention, aka vector is pre-multiplied.
+- Math is done in right-hand convention, aka vector is pre-multiplied, winding order is CW.
-- Winding order is clockwise.
-- View space y points up, screen space y points down.
+- In NDC space, x, y in range [-1,1], z in range [0,1].
+In raster space y is pointing up.

 ---